ibericode/koko-analytics/README.md

-AAA Stats
+ZP Stats
 ===========

-AAA Stats is a privacy-friendly analytics plugin for WordPress.
+ZP Stats is a privacy-friendly analytics plugin for WordPress.

 ### How to install